 - For recycled jars with ugly lids, you can either paint the lids (spray paint is quick and fast!), or cover them with a circle of colored card stock or a small circle of pretty fabric.

 - Be sure to label all your products clearly.
-For the larger jars in this basket, I used some decorative removable sticky labels that I already had.
-But since the jar was smaller, for the lip balm I used my label maker.
+The first time we made these for gift-giving, I used some decorative removable sticky labels that I already had; but since the jar was smaller, for the lip balm I used my label maker.

 5. Making your baskets: